 Angle, given in degrees, to rotate the map.
 Default is 0.
 The rendered map will rotate in a clockwise direction.
 The following are important notes:

-- If using the LABEL object’s ANGLE or the LAYER object’s LABELANGLEITEM parameters as well, these parameters are relative to the map’s orientation (i.e. they are computed after the MAP object’s ANGLE).
+If using the LABEL object’s ANGLE or the LAYER object’s LABELANGLEITEM parameters as well, these parameters are relative to the map’s orientation (i.e. they are computed after the MAP object’s ANGLE).
 For example, if you have specified an ANGLE for the map of 45, and then have a layer LABELANGLEITEM value of 45, the resulting label will not appear rotated (because the resulting map is rotated clockwise 45 degrees and the label is rotated counter-clockwise 45 degrees).
 Note that a missing ANGLE or a value set to 0 means that map rotation is ignored. (so if wanting to have a zero relative angle relative to the map rotation, use an almost zero value like 0.0001)

 - CONFIG [key] [value]